sprestage/trakehner-db/README.md

 Live site (unofficialtrakehnerdatabase.com).
 Travis and Heroku continuous deployment.
 Sorting by horse and breeder names.
+Search by horse and breeder substring.
 AWS storage of all site images.
 Image upload by user (stores on AWS).
+Five roles:
+    visitors to the site -  can look and search horses and breeders;
+                            cannot see new, edit, delete anywhere
+                            ? can see Sign Up?
+Or should sign up only be by email to me and Nathaniel...this is the way the ATA does it.
+    owners - can see edit horse (will eventually include editing horse owner info) breeders - can see edit breeder
+    ata - can see edit horse and edit breeder admin - me and Nathaniel